 10 Hypoallergenic Dog Breeds You Might Not Know About

-There are many dog breeds out there, but it can be hard to know which ones are hypoallergenic to your specific situation.
-Many dog breeds are commonly hypoallergenic, but there are others that are not.
+There are many dog breeds, but it can be hard to know which ones are hypoallergenic to your specific situation.
+Many dog breeds are commonly hypoallergenic, but others are not.
 So let’s talk about the hypoallergenic dog breeds that are out there.
-If you have allergies, you should definitely check out these hypoallergenic dog breeds you might not know about.
+If you have allergies, you should check out these hypoallergenic dog breeds you might not know about.

 Soft Coated Wheaten Terrier

 The “Soft Coated Wheaten Terrier” (BCT) has been known to be one of the best dog breeds for all types of allergies.
-The BCT breed is one of the shorter type of wheaten terriers, which means it’s easy to give the dog a bath, because they do not have the long fur.
-The breeder also mentions that the BCT breed has been known to be prone to have a moderate amount of hair shedding, which is something that will make it easy for the owner to maintain.
-An added bonus is that the breed does not shed a lot in the winter.
-The breed has been known to have a good temperment, and they are also very friendly and well-mannered dogs.
+The BCT breed is one of the shorter types of wheaten terriers, which means it’s easy to bathe the dog because they do not have long fur.
+The breeder also mentions that the BCT breed has been prone to have a moderate amount of hair shedding, which will make it easy for the owner to maintain.
+A bonus is that the breed does not shed a lot in the winter.
+In addition, the breed has been known to have a good temperament, and they are also amiable and well-mannered dogs.
 Calico Wheaten Terrier Another hypoallergenic dog breed you may want to consider is the Calico Wheaten Terrier.

 American Hairless Terrier

 This hairless terrier is one of the most common hairless dog breeds.
-They have sensitive skin, and many that are allergic to dogs will also have skin issues.
+This is because they have sensitive skin, and many allergic dogs will also have skin issues.
 However, this breed can also help with allergy relief and separation anxiety in some people.
 And though they can sometimes look “snaggle-toothed,” this is also one of the breeds that have the most health benefits, especially in pets with long-term medical conditions.
-American Hairless Terrier Facts: This breed is used extensively in veterinary medicine for rescue dogs and as therapy dogs.
+American Hairless Terrier Facts: This breed is used extensively in veterinary medicine for rescue dogs and therapy dogs.
 Though they are hairless, some will have a slightly coarse, silky, thick coat.
 They can live for up to 16 years.
 The dog’s bark is a soft, silent bark.

 Irish Water Spaniel

-Irish water spaniel puppies are hypoallergenic, which means they are highly unlikely to have any of the major allergic reaction types of allergies.
-They are hypoallergenic because of their wet hair coat, their body fat levels, and the fact that they tend to be fluffy.
-This breed tends to not shed, and this means less hair, less dander, and less allergic reactions from your dog.
-German Shepherd Dog German shepherd dogs are hypoallergenic because they have a naturally dry skin, hair, and thick hair coat.
-They do not have excessive amounts of hair, which means there will be no shedding and no allergies from their coat.
-German shepherds also tend to have a low body fat, which helps to keep their weight down, helping to keep their skin and hair dry and easy to clean.
+Irish water spaniel puppies are hypoallergenic, which means they are doubtful to have any of the significant allergic reaction types of allergies.
+They are hypoallergenic because of their wet hair coat, body fat levels, and the fact that they tend to be fluffy.
+This breed tends not to shed, which means less hair, less dander, and fewer allergic reactions from your dog.
+German Shepherd Dog German shepherd dogs are hypoallergenic because they have naturally dry skin, hair, and thick hair coat.
+They do not have excessive hair, which means there will be no shedding and no allergies from their fur.
+German shepherds also tend to have low body fat, which helps keep their weight down, helping to keep their skin and hair dry and easy to clean.

-If you have a dog that is a pit bull mix, chances are, you have heard about pit bull terriers.
-But they are actually not the only breed of pit bull mix available.
-In fact, one of the most common breed of pit bull mix you might come across is a bolognese.
-Bolognese dogs are a wide mixture of pit bull, Bolognese, and Staffordshire Bull Terrier.
-The mix of these breeds is what makes the breed of bolognese dogs so hypoallergenic.
-You can find them at the rescue shelters, on petfinder, or on some breed-specific websites.
-So if you’re searching for a dog that’s hypoallergenic, consider a bolognese.
+If you have a pit bull mix dog, chances are, you have heard about pit bull terriers.
+But they are not the only breed of pitbull mix available.
+One of the most common breeds of pitbull mix you might come across is a bolognese.
+Bolognese dogs are a broad mixture of a pit bull, Bolognese, and Staffordshire Bull Terrier.
+The combination of these breeds is what makes the breed of bolognese dogs so hypoallergenic.
+You can find them at the rescue shelters, on Petfinder, or some breed-specific websites.
+So if you’re searching for a hypoallergenic dog, consider a bolognese.
 Bichon Frise If you’re allergic to the hair of a Golden Retriever or a poodle, you might also be allergic to the hair of a Bichon Frise.

-The Shih Tzu is the most popular of the breed, but they aren’t as hypoallergenic as the other breeds on this list.
+The Shih Tzu is the most popular breed, but they aren’t as hypoallergenic as the other breeds.
 The Shih Tzu is generally a very calm breed that is a great lap dog.
 However, they are known to be scared of a lot of things.
-For example, they may feel scared of something new, or something that suddenly becomes uncomfortable.
-Their reaction to something could be a shaking, or even a hissing noise.
+For example, they may feel scared of something new or something that suddenly becomes uncomfortable.
+Their reaction to something could be shaking or even a hissing noise.
 If you are afraid of dogs, this is not a breed you should consider.
-However, if you don’t mind dog hair, and you don’t mind a little messiness, then the Shih Tzu is definitely a great option for you.
-Pomeranian Also known as a Pomeranian, the Pomeranian is definitely one of the best hypoallergenic dogs you can get.
+However, if you don’t mind the dog hair and don’t mind a little messiness, the Shih Tzu is an excellent option.
+Pomeranian Also known as a Pomeranian, the Pomeranian is one of the best hypoallergenic dogs you can get.

 West Highland White Terrier

 The West Highland White Terrier is a breed of dog that hails from the Scottish Highlands.
-This dog has no hair on its skin, however it does have a type of fur underneath the skin called longcoat, which is what makes the dog hypoallergenic.
-The longcoat of this dog can be made of a variety of different types of hair and you don’t have to worry about allergies from this dog breed.
-Great Pyrenees Also known as a sheepdog, the Great Pyrenees was one of the most popular breeds of dog throughout history.
-This breed is more of a livestock guardian dog and the coat of this dog is thick.
+This dog has no hair on its skin.
+However, it does have a type of fur underneath the skin called a long coat, making the dog hypoallergenic.
+The long coat of this dog can be made of a variety of different kinds of hair, and you don’t have to worry about allergies from this dog breed.
+The great Pyrenees, Also known as sheepdogs, were one of the most popular dog breeds throughout history.
+This breed is more of a livestock guardian dog, and the coat of this dog is thick.
 It has very little hair on its skin, making this breed hypoallergenic for those with allergies.

-Lhasa Apsos are probably the most well known hypoallergenic dog breed on the planet, and because of this, they are often the first option you think of when you are shopping for a dog.
-You might think that because of their size that they don’t shed much, but this is not the case.
+Lhasa Apsos are probably the most well-known hypoallergenic dog breed on the planet, and because of this, they are often the first option you think of when you are shopping for a dog.
+You might think that they don’t shed much because of their size, but this is not the case.
 Lhasa Apsos shed a lot!
-Maltese Maltese are probably the smallest of the hypoallergenic dog breeds.
+Maltese Maltese is probably the smallest of the hypoallergenic dog breeds.
 They’re not as popular as other hypoallergenic dogs, but if you have allergies, they could be the perfect fit for you.
 Poodle Poodles are often mistakenly thought to be hypoallergenic, and that’s not the case.
 They are very puffy and shedding a lot.
-If you have allergies, you should definitely check out these hypoallergenic dog breeds you might not know about.
+If you have allergies, you should check out these hypoallergenic dog breeds you might not know about.